 - At time unit

-which is the initial value. - At time unit
+0ns, the value ofclkis0and the value ofcountisxwhich is the initial value. - At time unit

 // design code module Counter4Bit( input clk, reset, output reg [3:0] count ); always @(posedge clk) begin if (reset) begin count <= 0; end else begin count <= count + 1; end end endmodule